-- 26% of our relevant operations are covered by ISO 14001 certification,
+- 32% of all our operations are covered by ISO 14001 certification,

-The coverage is calculated by the number of employees working in certified facilities, excluding discontinued operations.
+The coverage is calculated by the number of employees working in certified facilities.

 An independent third party, PricewaterhouseCoopers Oy, has provided assurance on the sustainability information disclosed in Metso’s Sustainability and Annual reports since 2010.
 In addition to the data revision, the assurance includes approximately three annual site visit and management interviews.